CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

    ![policy assignment](../Images/hyb-ex2-g11.png)

-### Exercise 3: Create resource exemption for a recommendation
+### Task 3: Create resource exemption for a recommendation

 Resource exemption will allow increased granularity for you to fine-tune recommendations by providing the ability to exempt certain resources from evaluation.

-In this exercise, you will create an exemption by clicking the ellipsis menu on the right side and then selecting Create an exemption.
+In this task, you will create an exemption by clicking the ellipsis menu on the right side and then selecting Create an exemption.

    > **Note:** Exemptions is a premium Azure policy capability that's offered for Azure Defender customers with no additional cost.
 For other users, charges may apply in the future.